Command Line Interface¶

 Flame graph intends to quickly identify hotspots, that are the source of the resource consumption complexity.
 On X axis, a relative consumption of the data is depicted, while on Y axis a stack depth is displayed.
 The wider the bars are on the X axis are, the more the function consumed resources relative to others.

 Acknowledgements: Big thanks to Brendan Gregg for creating the original perl script for creating flame graphs w.r.t simple format.
-If you like this visualization technique, please check out this guy’s site (http://brendangregg.com) for more information about performance, profiling and useful talks and visualization techniques!
+If you like this visualization technique, please check out this guy’s site (https://brendangregg.com) for more information about performance, profiling and useful talks and visualization techniques!

 The example output of the flamegraph is more or less as follows: